tyoung3/sw/README.md

 ![Model/View/Control image](http://sw.twyoung.com/images/mvc.jpg)
 for instance;

-Processes are colored such that all components in a package have the same color.
+Processes are colored such that all components in the same package have the same color.
 Not shown here, unfortunately, are the tooltips and html references.
 Arrows are colored according to stream buffersize: 0 - black; 1-green; 2 0r more - orange.
 Coloring rules are not guaranteed to remain unchanged in future sw versions.